Medical Tourism Statistics & Facts

 Finding the answer to this question can be challenging, as estimates and forecasts vary widely among world's the top research firms.
 These disparities arise from inconsistencies in defining medical travel and a lack of verifiable data at the country level.

 Patients Beyond Borders' editors define a medical traveler as anyone who travels across international borders for the purpose of receiving medical care.
-We do not count in-country expatriates, tourists in need of emergency medical care, companions accompanying medical travelers, or multiple patient episodes that occur over the course of one trip.
+We do not count in-country expatriates, tourists in need of emergency medical care, companions accompanying medical travelers, or multiple patient episodes that occur over the course of one medical visit.

 Is the market growing?